 MP for Bracknell

-Peter Swallow is the Labour (Co-op) MP for Bracknell, elected on 4 July 2024.
-He sits on a range of parliamentary committees, including the Education Committee and several private-bill committees, and has roles on the Court of Referees and the Joint Committee on Human Rights.
-The data available does not include details of his career before entering Parliament.
+Peter Swallow is a Labour (Co-op) MP for Bracknell, elected in July 2024.
+He serves on several parliamentary committees, including the Education Committee and the Human Rights (Joint) Committee.

-Declared financial interests include one entry related to family members engaged in third-party lobbying and one entry for visits outside the UK.
+Declared financial interests include two items: family members engaged in third-party lobbying; visits outside the UK.

 Generated 21 February 2026